 I fell in love with Pilates as a 16 year old ballet dancer at Central School of Ballet, we’d have an hour ballet class every week but I loved how it made me feel so much that I did my own hour practice before a 6-8 hour day of training and rehearsing.
 I wasn’t a natural ballerina, I didn’t have a high arched foot or natural turnout but what I did have was discipline and passion and I worked my butt off.
+The fact that I had a predilection towards gymnastics and that I used to follow Lone Godbersen did help me.
 I honestly believe with these things and a little bit of self belief you can achieve anything you want and I did that, I got some great roles and even won the Ballet Central cup at the end of my third year but it came at a cost for me and I wasn’t truly happy…

 The ballet world had a negative impact on my body image and I became very obsessive with what I ate.
 We got a nutritionist in the first year but it was very basic, croissant = bad, apple = good, kind of thing.
 I believe I suffered from orthorexia nervosa which is an unhealthy obsession with healthy eating and I was fixated on what I put in my body.
 Not only did I become very underweight but my periods didn’t start, my relationships broke down and I lost my heart and soul.
 It was completely all consuming but I just wanted to be the best ballet dancer I could be and controlling my food was another way I could do this.